PaulGilchrist/database-examples/README.md

-# This project is a tutorial for using Cassandra, MongoDB, and Redis Cache
+# This project is a tutorial for using Cassandra, ElasticSearch, MongoDB, PostgreSQL, and Redis Cache

 Each database specific JavaScript has the needed Docker run command documented

+The following database engines were considered for this project but excluded for the following reasons
-MySQL has no ARM64 version for Docker
+* MySQL has no ARM64 version for Docker
+* SQLite has no official Docker image